 The contents of the handbook and any policy or procedure referenced or set forth in the handbook do not create a contract between any individual and the Academy.
+The Academy intends with this document to create no rights beyond those expressed by the background laws which frame such codes generally.
 The contents of the handbook and all matters referenced or set forth in the handbook or otherwise related to students are subject to change from time to time at the sole discretion of the Academy, during or after registration, with or without notice or written confirmation.
+The Academy reserves the right to make immediate changes to this document should government statutes, regulation, or court decisions necessitate such changes, and any revised version posted by the Academy to its website will be controlling upon its publication.

 Only the President of the Academy can provide the final interpretation of the contents of the handbook and definite determination of its appropriate application to the particular circumstances of any individual matter.